kailash-manasarovar/statement/docs/timeline/2025/february.md

 #### Paul admits something about the air-conditioning units that he'd previously vociferously denied possible

-- Paul had previously told me there was no chance of being drugged with the air-conditioning system.
+- Paul had previously told me, repeatedly and loudly, that there was no chance of being drugged with the air-conditioning system.
 - I had told him I wasn't able to get up to the roof to check the other side of the system or the storage room, it was always locked.
-- He then changed his story, after receiving a text, and quietly said actually, no, they could add something to the air-conditioning system on the roof which could gas the inhabitants of an apartment.
+- He then, suddenly, changed his story, after receiving a text, and quietly said actually, no, they could add something to the air-conditioning system on the roof which could gas the inhabitants of an apartment.
+- Where did he get this new information?
 - Was Adams dropping the Lopez-Cano's in it?
-- My view is that the gassing was going on with some venting system from next door, like I had seen with the [unusually built tunneling into number 18 from my bedroom's air-conditioning vents](../2021/december.md#something-not-right-with-the-air-conditioning-unit) but I guess it's possible they fix a controlled output mechanism to the outside unit.
+- My view is that the gassing was going on with some venting system from next door, like I had seen with the [unusually built tunneling into number 18 from my bedroom's air-conditioning vents](../2021/december.md#something-not-right-with-the-air-conditioning-unit) but I guess it's possible they fix a controlled output mechanism to the outside unit to be able to administer sedating gas to anyone in the apartment in the bedroom or living room whenever they want to.
-- They always need a few conspirators living in the same apartment building, don't they, someone to manage the spy-cam network and press the gassing button when they can see the victim has safely gone to bed.
+- They always need a few conspirators living in the same apartment building, don't they, someone to manage the spy-cam network and press the gassing button when they can see the victim has safely gone to bed, or is just awaking after sedated-rape, or whatever.
-- Who told him to tell me this?
+- Who told him to tell me this, while denying everything else that was more likely?
 - Lucy maybe?

-### Child gang-rape porn
+### Child gang-rape porn and the Adams Family

-- I tell Paul the whole story about what's been going on in Dénia and how it is related to when I was sexually abused as a child.
+- Like I mentioned previously, I tell Paul the whole story about what's been going on in Dénia and how it is related to when I was sexually abused as a child.
+- I tell him more of the story I can remember as we spend so much time together during this trip.
-- He says, [*How didn't you go mad?*](january.md#telling-paul-whats-been-going-on-for-me), and that's all he says.
+- He only ever said, [*How didn't you go mad?*](january.md#telling-paul-whats-been-going-on-for-me).
 - No words of comfort, anger, a shocked demeanor.
 - Does he think this is a normal thing for a woman to experience?
 - Does he know of countless victims more who did go mad?
 - I tell him I think the Adams family are involved.
 - I mention Adams a lot and he knows I'm suspicious of his connection to them.
-- He tells me he went to school with one of them; a male who committed suicide.
+- He tells me he went to school with one of them at Highgate Wood; a male who committed suicide.
 - I don't know anything about these people but I tell him at that moment that I believe I am right to be suspicious of him.
 - He says nothing.